-Jessica Esposito ’19, ’20 M.S. didn’t let being diagnosed with an incurable autoimmune disorder stop her from earning two degrees and a position as adjunct professor of criminal justice at the University of New Haven.
+Jessica Esposito ’19, ’20 M.S. didn’t let being diagnosed with an incurable autoimmune disorder stop her from earning two degrees and a position as adjunct faculty of criminal justice at the University of New Haven.

 January 17, 2020

 By Renee Chmiel, Office of Marketing and Communications

 For Jessica Esposito ’19, ’20 M.S. being a Charger is something of a family tradition.

 So it was only natural that, as her college search began, she planned to follow in the footsteps of her father, Frank Esposito Jr. ’84, who recently retired after working at the University for 16 years – following two decades with the Orange Police Department – and her brother, Anthony Esposito ’15, by attending the University of New Haven.

 "I was fortunate to meet some extraordinary people and make professional friendships with the full-time faculty," Esposito wrote in a recent story published in the Milford-Orange Times.
 "I was grateful for the opportunity to work there, because in December 2017 my life would change forever."

 "I’m thankful to everyone at the University who helped me succeed these past few years."Jessica Esposito ’19, ’20 M.S.

 In late October 2017, Esposito thought she had come down with a virus.
 Over the next two months, she became increasingly weak.
 By December, she was diagnosed with Sjogren's syndrome, an autoimmune disorder that does not have a cure, but can be treated with medication.